 Amphibian Response to Habitat Restoration

 Invasive plants can dramatically alter wetlands and negatively affect the species that rely on these sensitive habitats.
-Shedd Aquarium is working with citizen scientists to remove invasive vegetation from wetlands in the Forest Preserves of Cook County and to monitor the responses of amphibians and other wetland species.
+Shedd Aquarium is working with community scientists to remove invasive vegetation from wetlands in the Forest Preserves of Cook County and to monitor the responses of amphibians and other wetland species.
 This research will help inform management strategies to best protect wetlands and benefit the animals that use them.

 how to help